 Even if a buyer loves a place and is okay with the price, the lender will still require that a third party – in the form of an appraiser – take a look at it to determine its value.
 To arrive at an accurate estimate of the home’s value, they will look at every area of the property.
-This includes all of the following:
+Includes all of the following:

 - The exterior of the Home – the appraiser will look at every part of the construction.
-This consists of the foundation, roof, and walls, looking for any problems that could lower its value.
+It consists of the foundation, roof, and walls, looking for any problems that could lower its value.

 - Size of the Property – the value of a home depends a great deal on the size of the square feet and lot.
 The more rooms and bathrooms bring a higher valuation.
-Knowing the floor area (FAR) of the property will tell you whether or not it has space for extensions which factors into its market value.
+Knowing the floor area (FAR) of the property will tell you whether or not it has space for extensions, which factors into its market value.

-Who is the appraisal information available to?
+Who is the appraisal information available?

-The information and final verdict gathered by the appraiser is entirely at the disposal of the one who ordered it, in most cases the lender.
+The information and final verdict gathered by the appraiser is entirely at the disposal of the one who ordered it, in most cases, the lender.
 It is entirely at their discretion how this information is distributed, regardless of who paid for it.
 However, if the buyer orders the appraisal, the lender is required by law to provide them with a copy.

-How long is an appraisal valid for?
+How long is an appraisal valid?